Theresa "Terry" Moore

 "...
 Colonel William Davenport, son of Martin Davenport of Thomas (of Martin, Sr.), ... was badly abused as a 10-year-old boy by marauding Tories (Americans actively loyal to the King) in 1780 during the Revolutionary War.
 Coming upon the Martin Davenport's mountain homestead while Martin was away, Tories seeking to capture him took out their frustration on young William, his son.

-1790 Census1790 Martin Davenport was listed as head of a household on the 1790 Census.
-Based on age and gender, his household could have included.3
+1790 Census1790 Martin Davenport was listed as head of a household on the 1790 U.S.census of Burke County, NC.
+Based on age and gender, his household could have included.

 Death1815 He died in 1815 at Burke County, NC.